Growth in groups: ideas and perspectives: Introduction

 \subsection{Acknowledgements.}

 The present paper was written in fulfillment of the conditions for the author's Adams Prize (Cambridge).
-The author is very thankful to the Universidad Aut\'onoma de Madrid for the opportunity to lecture on the subject during his stay there as a visiting professor.
-Notes taken by students during his previous series of lectures at the AQUA summer school (TIFR, Mumbai, 2010) were also helpful.
+The author is very grateful to the Universidad Aut\'onoma de Madrid for the opportunity to lecture on the subject during his stay there as a visiting professor; special thanks are due to J. Cilleruelo.
+Notes taken by students during his previous series of lectures at the AQUA summer school (TIFR, Mumbai, 2010) were also helpful, as was the opportunity to teach at the GANT school in EPFL (Lausanne), and, in the last stages of preparation of the text, at the Analytic Number Theory workshop at IHES.
+The author would like to thank the organizers in general and E. Kowalski and Ph.
+Michel in particular.

-A special place is merited here by A. Granville, whose course and whose notes \cite{Gra} introduced the author to additive combinatorics in 2005.
-E. Kowalski, M. Rudnev, P. Varj\'u and E. Vlad must also be thanked particularly for their close reading of large sections of the paper.
+A special place in the acknowledgements is merited by A. Granville, whose course and whose notes \cite{Gra} introduced the author to additive combinatorics.
+E. Kowalski, M. Rudnev, P. Varj\'u and E. Vlad must also be thanked profusely for their close reading of large sections of the paper.
 Many thanks are also due to L. Babai, F. Brumley, N. Gill, B. Green, L. Pyber, P. Spiga and an anonymous referee for their helpful comments.